Ecological restoration: Food security and nature degradation

-A range of activities in the name of "nature restoration", such as monoculture tree plantations, "degrade nature—destroying biodiversity, increasing pollution, and removing land from food production".
+Agriculture is a driver of environmental degradation.
+However it is vital that ecosystem restoration efforts do not clash with increasing needs for food production.
+Restoration frameworks aim to assist policy decisions by minimizing trade-offs between ecological restoration and production and evaluating the best use of land to balance carbon storage and food growing.
+For example, agroforestry is increasing considered as a viable ecosystem restoration strategy, especially in countries with large agriculture footprints.

-Consideration as a substitute for steep emission reductions
+Restoration as a substitute for steep emission reductions

 Climate benefits from nature restoration are "dwarfed by the scale of ongoing fossil fuel emissions".
 It risks "over-relying on land for mitigation at the expense of phasing out fossil fuels".
-Despite of these issues, nature restoration is receiving increasing attention, with a study concluding that "Land restoration is an important option for tackling climate change but cannot compensate for delays in reducing fossil fuel emissions" as it's "unlikely to be done quickly enough to notably reduce the global peak temperatures expected in the next few decades".
+Despite these issues, nature restoration is receiving increasing attention, with a study concluding that "Land restoration is an important option for tackling climate change but cannot compensate for delays in reducing fossil fuel emissions" as it is "unlikely to be done quickly enough to notably reduce the global peak temperatures expected in the next few decades".

-For instance, researchers have compared reforestation and prevention of (mainly tropical) deforestation in specific:
+Researchers have found that, in terms of environmental services, it is better to avoid deforestation than to allow for deforestation to subsequently reforest, as the former leads to irreversible effects in terms of biodiversity loss and soil degradation.
+Furthermore, the probability that legacy carbon will be released from soil is higher in younger boreal forest.
+Global greenhouse gas emissions caused by damage to tropical rainforests may have been substantially underestimated until around 2019.
+Additionally, the effects of af- or reforestation will be farther in the future than keeping existing forests intact.
+It takes much longer − several decades − for the benefits for global warming to manifest to the same carbon sequestration benefits from mature trees in tropical forests and hence from limiting deforestation.
+Therefore, scientists consider "the protection and recovery of carbon-rich and long-lived ecosystems, especially natural forests" to be "the major climate solution".

 Contrasting restoration ecology and conservation biology

-Restoration ecology may be viewed as a sub-discipline of conservation biology, the scientific study of how to protect and restore biodiversity.
-Ecological restoration is then a part of the resulting conservation movement.

 Both restoration ecologists and conservation biologists agree that protecting and restoring habitat is important for protecting biodiversity.
 However, conservation biology is primarily rooted in population biology.
 Because of that, it is generally organized at the population genetic level and assesses specific species populations (i.e. endangered species).
 Restoration ecology is organized at the community level, which focuses on broader groups within ecosystems.

 In addition, conservation biology often concentrates on vertebrate and invertebrate animals because of their salience and popularity, whereas restoration ecology concentrates on plants.
 Restoration ecology focuses on plants because restoration projects typically begin by establishing plant communities.
-Ecological restoration, despite being focused on plants, may also have "poster species" for individual ecosystems and restoration projects.
-For example, the Monarch butterfly is a poster species for conserving and restoring milkweed plant habitat, because Monarch butterflies require milkweed plants to reproduce.
+Ecological restoration, despite being focused on plants, may also have "umbrella species" for individual ecosystems and restoration projects.
+For example, the Monarch butterfly is an umbrella species for conserving and restoring milkweed plant habitat, because Monarch butterflies require milkweed plants to reproduce.
 Finally, restoration ecology has a stronger focus on soils, soil structure, fungi, and microorganisms because soils provide the foundation of functional terrestrial ecosystems.